cs100/template-labx-valgrind/README.md

 ```
 Yes, it is again a silly examply, but it is used for illustrative purposes so bear with me.
 Let's compile and run this program:
 ```
-$g++ -g -O0 uninitialized.cpp -o example2 && ./example2
+$ g++ -g -O0 uninitialized.cpp -o example2 && ./example2
 ```
-You will *probably* get an output of 0 **but** I want to emphasize that this should not be expected and is not because of the C++ standard. `x` is still considered unintialized and you may very well get a junk value.
+This should run and will print a number (often 0), **but** I want to emphasize that this should not be expected and is not because of the C++ standard. `x` is unintialized, and you may very well get a junk value.
+(I have graded a lot of assignments where students submitted programs that worked for them because their uninitialized variables happened to be zero.
+When I graded them on my computer, they held junk values, and their programs failed.
+The only way to be sure is to test your code under valgrind.)
 Now, let's run it through Valgrind and see what happens:
 ```
 ==14854== Conditional jump or move depends on uninitialised value(s) ==14854==    at 0x4F43B2A: std::ostreambuf_iterator<char, std::char_traits<char> > std::num_put<char, std::ostreambuf_iterator<char, std::char_traits<char> > >::_M_insert_int<long>(std::ostreambuf_iterator<char, std::char_traits<char> >, std::ios_base&, char, long) const (in /usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.25)